Alternative Textbook Program

 Program Details

-- New materials that are written due to this program should be deposited in an appropriate repository, like OER Commons or ECU’s institutional repository, and must include a Creative Commons license.
+New or adapted materials that are written due to this program must be deposited in an appropriate repository, like ECU’s institutional repository or OER Commons, and must include a Creative Commons license.

-- Faculty are asked to complete a short assessment at the end of the 2023-2024 academic year.
+Faculty must provide an updated syllabus by the end of the program and are asked to complete a short assessment at the end of the program.

 Deadline